simoninireland/epydemic-signals/README.rst

 Overview
 --------

-``epydemic-signals`` is an experiment in treating epidemics processes on networks as "signals" that can be analysed using the tools of signal processing, discrete algebra, and algebraic topology.
+``epydemic-signals`` is an experiment in treating epidemic processes on networks as "signals" that can be analysed using the tools of signal processing, discrete algebra, and algebraic topology.
 It is closely integrated with the ``epydemic`` epidemic process simulator.